DomeLau/Thesis/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# Data Files

+All data files can be accessed via https://drive.google.com/drive/folders/1mSzhmv2pDcY4fdYEYqiVd4-tu3ECRG8j .

-# DTA Files
+## DTA Files

-## household.dta
+### household.dta

 This file contains the raw data at the household level.

+### individual.dta

+This file contains the raw data at the individual level.

+## CSV Files

+These files are created during the data cleaning process in the Data Cleaning Python file.
+They contain the cleaned data that is used for the estimations.

+### Cleaned_Data_Household.csv

+This file contains the cleaned data at the household level.
 I use it in the Final Code Household Data Python file.

-## individual.dta
+### Cleaned_Data_Individual.csv

-This file contains the raw data at the individual level.
+This file contains the cleaned data at the individual level.
 I use it in the Final Code Individual Data Python file.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------